kschuljak/MoneyTransferApp/README.md

 Users must register to create an account.
 ![image](https://user-images.githubusercontent.com/47723396/210193133-75b98a34-221d-4de3-813d-66a9f1407c70.png)

 Once registered, users can log-in.
-For our purposes, users start with a balance of 1,000 'TE bucks'.
+For our purposes, users start with a balance of 1,000 'TE bucks' ($1,000.00).
 ![image](https://user-images.githubusercontent.com/47723396/210193172-8b1c1db4-1352-4c34-b5e5-fd9859754c53.png)

 If users try to view past transactions without having made any yet, a message is displayed.